pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/google-native/_index.md

 {{< /chooser >}}

-You can find additional examples of using Google-Native in [the Pulumi examples repo](https://github.com/pulumi/examples).
+You can find additional examples of using the Google Cloud Native provider in [the Pulumi examples repo](https://github.com/pulumi/examples).

 ## Libraries